pasin-k/tooth-1d/readme.md

 <br> Can select k_fold option if you want to use k_fold cross validation

 ## Step 3: Train
-Use `coor_train.py`.
+Run `coor_train.py`.
+Require config file for hyperparameters and some settings.

+`python coor_train.py --config ./cfg/coor_tooth.config`

 We have multiple mode available.
 1. Standard: Standard way, train once.
 2. K-fold: Use this if you select k_fold option in previous step.
 Will run multiple time for k-fold cross validation.
 3. Hyperparameter search run: Multiple runs with different hyperparameter each time using Scikit-opimize library